LaurenceJJones/crowdsec-docs/crowdsec-docs/docs/multiserver/intro.md

   - [Parsers logs locally](/docs/parsers/intro)
   - Matches them against [scenarios](/docs/scenarios/intro)
   - Sends the resulting alerts to the [local API](/docs/local_api/intro)
-- Security Engine (Log processor with LAPI enabled) Will be known as "main lapi" moving forward
+- Security Engine (Log processor with LAPI enabled) Will be known as "central lapi" moving forward
   - Receives the alerts and converts them into decisions based on your profile
   - Sends notifications based on the matching profiles if any
   - Communicates to CAPI to receive community blocklists and sends local alerts